scriptrdotio/libraries/scripts/samples/littlebits/README.md

 - the api/light.js script that is invoked by the web page to fetch the light's status
 - the api/handle.js script that is subscribed as a callback to littlebits voltage jump events
 - the ui/led-control.html page that provides the User Interface
+- the ui/images folder contains images used in the web page

 #Configuration#
 Replace the value of the "token" variable in the /littlebits/config file with your littlebits authentication token.